gabrielf159/HomeRunDerby-Simulator/README.md

 # HomeRunDerby-Simulator
-3 bat sizes, 1 opponent
+Choose from 3 bat sizes.
+1 opponent.
-starts with a coin toss.
+Start with a coin toss.
-10 pitches are given.
+10 randomized pitches are given.